Pork and Fennel Meatballs with Garlic Sautéed Spinach

 Now, if you’re dishing these meatballs up appetizer style, just poke them with toothpicks and serve plain or with a dipping sauce.
 Voila!
 And if you’re cooking them for yourself as a meal, just sauté the remaining fennel with garlic and baby spinach for an easy side of greens.
 One thing to remember is that baby spinach wilts down significantly – and you never end up with as much as you think you’ll have.
 “Where did all my spinach go?!”
 Yep, an entire 6 ounce bag of organic baby spinach (approx 4 packed cups) only serves two once sautéed.
 So if you’re serving more than two folks, you can opt for a larger quantity of frozen spinach (which is already wilted) or substitute kale or chard (which tend to not wilt quite as much).
 Or, as mentioned previously, spiralize a zucchini or two.

 When you’re done with this recipe you’ll have about 35 delicious (and highly addictive) pork and fennel meatballs.
-If you’re a party of one, like me, that means it’s batch cooking at it’s finest and you’ll have amazing leftovers.
+If you’re a party of one, like me, that means it’s meal prep at it’s finest and you’ll have amazing leftovers.
 Yessss!
 And if you’re a larger family or serving for a group, you may not have leftovers but you will have super happy folks.
 So it’s a win there too.